senorGPT/CTF_crackmes.one/NemesisX - GuessPassword/NemesisX - GuessPassword - Solution.md

 ## 9. Findings Log

 Although the binary is a console executable, it doesn’t use the standard `ReadConsole`/`ReadFile` APIs.
-Instead, on startup it registers a custom window class and creates a (hidden) window, then enters a classic Win32 message loop (`GetMessage`/`DispatchMessage` + `PeekMessageW`).
-By grabbing the `lpfnWndProc` pointer during `RegisterClassW` and breakpoints in the window procedure, I observed password characters being received via `WM_CHAR` messages and pushed into an internal buffer before validation.
+Instead, on start-up it registers a custom window class and creates a (hidden) window, then enters a classic Win32 message loop (`GetMessage`/`DispatchMessage` + `PeekMessageW`).